patternfly/patternfly-elements/docs/content/develop/properties.md

 Default: `undefined`

-During the component's `connectedCallback`, values specified as defaults will be initialized in both properties and attributes.
+During the component's `connectedCallback`, values with defined defaults will be initialized in both properties and attributes.

 Example: since `count` has a default of `0`, when the component is connected, it will have `this.count === 0` and `this.getAttribute("pfe-c-count") === "0"`.